mspnp/performance-optimization/ImproperInstantiation/docs/ImproperInstantiation.md

 ----------

 In a web application this technique is not scalable.
 Each user request results in the creation of a new `HttpClient` object.
-Under a heavy load, the web server can exhaust the number of sockets available, resulting in `SocketException` errors.
+Under a heavy load, the web server can exhaust the number of sockets available resulting in `SocketException` errors.

 This problem is not restricted to the `HttpClient` class.
-Creating many instances of other classes that wrap resources or are expensice to create might cause similar issues, or at least slow down the performance of the application they are continually created and destroyed.
-As a second example, consider the following code showing an alternative implementation of the `GetProductAsync` method; this time the data is retrieved from an external service wrapped by using the `ExpensiveToCreateService` class:
+Creating many instances of other classes that wrap resources or are expensive to create might cause similar issues, or at least slow down the performance of the application as they are continually created and destroyed.
+As a second example, consider the following code showing an alternative implementation of the `GetProductAsync` method.
+This time the data is retrieved from an external service wrapped by using the `ExpensiveToCreateService` class:

 **C# web API**
 ``` C#